fluxscape/fluxscape-docs/docs/getting-started/workflow.md

 </div>

-An important concept in Noodl that will take your productivity to the next level is **prefabs**.
+An important concept in FluxScape that will take your productivity to the next level is **prefabs**.
 These are pre-built components that can be cloned into your project.
 You can use them as they are or as a starting point for modification and extension.
-It's also a great way to learn some of the best development patterns in Noodl.
+It's also a great way to learn some of the best development patterns in FluxScape.

 <div className="ndl-image-with-background l">